azraocguder/azraocguder/README.md

 - 🔭 I’m currently working on code
 - 🌱 I’m currently learning everthing
-- 👯 I’m looking to collaborate on CODE
+- 👯 I’m looking to collaborate on code
-- 🤔 I’m looking for help with CODE
+- 🤔 I’m looking for help with code
 - 💬 Ask me about CODE
-- 📫 How to reach me: email
+- 📫 How to reach me email
-- 😄 Pronouns: HAPPY
+- 😄 Pronouns: happy
-- ⚡ Fun fact: